A Reference Resource

 Paul Hamilton (1809–1812): Secretary of the Navy

 Paul Hamilton was born in St. Paul's Parish, South Carolina, on October 16, 1762.
-He began his career in public service as a parish tax collector and justice of the peace while living as a "gentleman planter" in St. Paul's Parish, South Carolina.
-His life as a planter followed several years of military service with local militia and the Continental Army during the Revolutionary War.
+As a young man, he joined the fight for the colonies' independence.
+He had several years of military service with local militia and the Continental Army during the Revolutionary War.
+He began his career in public service as a parish tax collector and justice of the peace while living as a "gentleman planter" in St. Paul's Parish.

 In 1809, newly elected President James Madison appointed Hamilton to his cabinet as secretary of the Navy.
-Hamilton served until 1812, resigning following the U.S. Navy's poor showing during the first months of the War of 1812.
-Hamilton subsequently retired from political life and returned to South Carolina.
+During his tenure, Hamilton advocated for increased naval preparedness by building new ships and increasing coastal fortifications but the U.S. Congress was unwilling to allocate the funds until 1812.
+He supported the Naval Hospitals Act of 1811, which established naval hospitals.
+He also encouraged the development of the steam engine for warships.
+Hamilton served until December 1812 when he resigned.
+Subsequently he retired from political life and returned to South Carolina.
 He died in Beaufort, South Carolina, on June 30, 1816.